 Just a couple of minutes walk from the Duomo is the Piazza della Repubblica, another of the other ‘must see’ places to visit in Florence.
 It’s the biggest piazza in Central Florence.
 Other piazzas worth seeing during your Florence holiday include the Piazza Santa Croce, the Piazza Santa Maria Novella and the Piazza della Signoria.
 The latter is arguably Florence’s busiest piazza.
 It is always busy, not surprising considering that the Palazzo Vecchio stands on one corner behind which is the Uffizi Gallery.
 In front of it stands the copy of Michelangelo’s ‘David’.
 (The original is housed in the Accademia).

 Also not to be missed is the nearby Uffizi Gallery.
 Among the many things to do in Florence, it must rank as Italy’s best art gallery, and the staggering number of visitors each year reflects this.
 Visitors are keen to get a glimpse of works of art by, amongst others, Giotto, Paolo Uccello, Masolini, Piero della Francesca, Boticelli, Michelangelo, Titian, Rubens, Van Dyck and Leonardo da Vinci.
 The draw of these artists means that queues to get in can be long and in peak times, you need to make sure you book in advance to guarantee a chance of getting in.
-The best way is to book online at www.firenzemusei.it although it is possible to turn up and queue for next day tickets.
+The best way is to book tickets to the Uffizi online although it is possible to turn up and queue for next day tickets.
 Only 200 are allocated in this way each day though so prepare to be disappointed unless you turn up extremely early!